 David Gilmour a the world-famous guitarist and one of the most important members of Pink Floyd and after Roger Waters left, its leader.
 They have sold over 250 million albums worldwide and are one of the most critically and publicly acclaimed acts of all time.

 David has also released four solo albums that have also done very well and is considered by Rolling Stone magazine to be one of the greatest guitarists of all time.

-David Walliams – Actor
+David Walliams – Comedian, Actor, Writer

 David Edward Walliams, OBE, is one of the UK’s best-known comedic actors.
 He’s also one of the most successful children’s authors (though he’s not quite in J K Rowling’s league, he has sold over 25 million copies!) in the land.